Deivam: Production

 K. R. Vijaya initially refused to act in the film since she did not want to continue her acting career after giving birth, but accepted after her husband advised her against quitting.
-The song "Thiruchendooril Poar Purindhu" was shot at Thiruchendur, in three hours time.
+The song "Thiruchendoorin Kadalorathil Senthilnaathan" was shot at Thiruchendur during the great "Kandha Shasti Festival" which happens only once a year and some shots where shot when a special diety of Lord Muruga as "Shanmugar", "Arumuga Nainar" comes out of temple, it commonly named as "Shanmugar Yetram" which also happens only twice in a year Aavani & Masi months in Tamil Calendar.
 The film was shot at the six Abodes of Murugan while also capturing different festivals celebrated at those abodes.

 Soundtrack

 Music was by Kunnakudi Vaidyanathan and lyrics were by Kannadasan.
 The song "Maruthamalai Maamaniye" is set in the Carnatic raga known as Darbari Kanada.